More accurate gravitational wave backgrounds from cosmic strings: Introduction

 Gravitational waves from cosmic strings are an important category of signals to search for.
 Strings are common predictions of theories beyond the standard model of particle physics~\cite{Jeannerot:2003qv,Lazarides:2019xai}, forming either in a field theory as topological defects generated during a spontaneous symmetry breaking or as fundamental strings in string theory~\cite{Vilenkin:2000jqa,Sarangi:2002yt,Dvali:2003zj}.
 They produce gravitational waves (GWs) and, because a network of long strings and loops forms in the early universe and then quickly reaches a scaling solution~\cite{Vilenkin:1981kz,Kibble:1984hp,Vanchurin:2005pa,Blanco-Pillado:2013qja},\footnote{Changes to the Universe's equation of state can temporarily disrupt this scaling solution; see~\cite{Sousa:2013aaa,Gouttenoire:2019kij} for recent discussions.} they produce a GWB which spans a large range of frequencies.
-Detecting a field theory string or string network is informative for particle physics because it sets the scale of a phase transition, and detecting a fundamental string would be a confirmation of string theory.
+Detecting a field theory string or string network is informative for particle physics because it sets the scale of a phase transition, and detecting a fundamental string would be a confirmation of string theory (although additional measurements, such as a measurement of reconnection probability below $1$, would be necessary to confirm that the object is string-theoretical).
 Detecting a string GWB can also be informative for cosmology and astrophysics, as the GWB contains the imprint of the large-scale processes and evolution of the universe.

-We will work here with cosmic strings interacting only with gravity in the Nambu-Goto (infinitely-thin) limit.
+We will work here with cosmic strings interacting only with gravity in the Nambu-Goto (infinitely-thin) limit and assuming a reconnection probability of $1$.
 Then the strings are characterized by a single parameter, the tension $\mu$.
 For gravitational physics, the dimensionless\footnote{We work in units where the speed of light is 1} parameter $G\mu$ is more typically used.
-Current non-observations of string GWBs in pulsar timing arrays (PTAs) sets the strongest upper bound on the string tension of $G\mu\lesssim 10^{-10}$~\cite{NANOGrav:2023hvm}.
+Current non-observation of string GWBs in pulsar timing arrays (PTAs) sets the strongest upper bound on the string tension of $G\mu\lesssim 10^{-10}$~\cite{NANOGrav:2023hvm}.

 The paper is laid out as follows.
 In Sec.~\ref{sec:setup}, we review how our loop population synthesis and gravitational backreaction code work; we also introduce important terms and definitions for this work.
 In Sec.~\ref{sec:gwb}, we develop a new formalism for finding the energy density in cosmic string loops assuming that the power radiated into gravitational waves changes over the loop's lifetime.
 In Sec.~\ref{sec:results}, we show the results of applying this new formalism to our numerically-evolved loops: gravitational-wave backgrounds for string loops accounting for gravitational backreaction.
 We comment on detectability by current and future gravitational-wave detectors, compare these new results to prior results, and comment on possible refinements to produce even more accurate gravitational wave backgrounds from cosmic strings.
 We conclude in Sec.~\ref{sec:conc}.